FarronF/limerick-council-meetings/meetings/2021/01/25-Virtual Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 3rd December 2020.md

 Replies to the following Questions on the agenda were circulated to all Members prior

-to the Meeting and the Questions were therefore considered as having been dealt with.--- 16
+to the Meeting and the Questions were therefore considered as having been dealt with.
+---
+16

 8.